 CMS research, Industry Readiness Assessments and Listening Session

 Activities to gauge and assist with industry preparedness include:

 ICD-10 Stakeholder Collaboration Meetings

 ICD-10 stakeholder collaboration meetings with representatives from key industry groups held in Washington D.C. on:

 Face to face and phone discussions

 Held in early 2013, discussions found high awareness of the ICD-10 transition among providers, payers, and vendors.
-But readiness and awareness of the October 1, 2014, deadline varied.
+But readiness and awareness of the October 1, 2015, compliance date varied.
 Participants noted the importance of communication between vendors and providers, in particular.
 Some providers in small, independent practices say that they will prepare for ICD-10 when their vendors tell them to do so.
 Yet many have not heard from their vendors.
 CMS is working with vendors and providers to promote the dialog needed for a successful transition.

 A survey of approximately 600 providers, payers, and vendors (Survey results) showed widespread awareness of the version 5010 upgrade and ICD-10 transition among all three groups.